Halmira/SYE/README.md

-# SYE
+# SYE (Share Your Experience)

-Share Your Experience
+A platform to share your experiences in life.